-Does a key safe invalidate house insurance?
+Does using a key safe invalidate my house insurance

-It depends on the type of key safe and how it’s used.
+Not necessarily - it depends on the type of key safe and how it’s used.

 Am I covered if I lose my keys?

-And if someone breaks into your home using a lost key, your home insurance might not cover you.
+If someone breaks into your home using a lost key, your home insurance might not cover you.